mobifi-official/mobifi-smartcontracts/README.md

 ## Smart Contracts for the Alex Hunter
 There are two smart contracts which have been deployed into the Mumbai Polygon network.
 The first one (i.e. FreeHunterAlexV4.sol) is referred to the Free Alex, and it facilitates the minting process and the permission to allow a MobiFi user to mint the character.
 The minting process can only be executed via the MobiFi mobile app for users who have successfully completed the registration process.
-The second smart contract (i.e PaidHunterAlexV1.sol), facilitates the process of minting NFT who have special skills, and they accelerate the greenz earnings.
+The second smart contract (i.e PaidHunterAlexV1.sol), facilitates the process of minting NFT who have special skills, and they allow customers to earn more greenz for each parking transaction.